 Porthos has been recognised by the European Union as a Project of Common Interest.
 For more information, please visit this webpage of the European Commission.

 Porthos is currently focussing on three main issues.
-These issues must be concluded so that a final investment decision (FID) can be taken in 2022:
+These issues must be concluded so that a final investment decision (FID) can be taken in the second half of 2022:

 Technical development of the transport and storage infrastructure